How many confetti cannons do I need?

 Well, apart from the obvious answer, 'the more the merrier', here is a little guidance as to how many confetti cannons you might need for your event.

 Firstly, I always recommend firing the confetti cannons in pairs, crossing them over the area to be covered.
-It gives much better coverage and I like the symmetry; either side of a doorway or dance floor for example
+It gives much better coverage and I like the symmetry; either side of a doorway or dance floor for example.

-Let's look at a number of scenarios:
+Let's look at a few scenarios:

 Weddings